Skip to main content

 A crowd of people, many wearing basketball jerseys, is gathered outside the Chase Center, a modern glass building.
 The atmosphere is lively and social.

-The Thrive City entertainment zone will debut Nov.
-30 with the lighting of San Francisco’s tallest Christmas tree, a guest appearance by former Warriors center Festus Ezeli, and a performance by R&B singer Montell Jordan. | Source: Amaya Edwards for The Standard
+The Thrive City entertainment zone debuts Nov.
+30 with a tree lighting, an appearance by former Warriors center Festus Ezeli, and a performance by Montell Jordan. | Source: Amaya Edwards for The Standard

 London Breed may be leaving office in a few months, but the party mayor is keeping the good times rolling through the end of the year.
 She recently unveiled the newest public drinking zone at Thrive City, the 11-acre public plaza surrounding the Chase Center that opened in 2019.